 While American Express Travel is available for anyone (not just cardmembers), holding an Amex card can definitely help you get extra value when using the program.

-In this guide, we’ll take a look at what Amex Travel is, what services it provides, what it costs to use, and the best ways to use it…when it’s worth using!
+Here’s a look at what Amex Travel is, what services it provides, what the cost to use, the best ways to use it, and when it’s worth using!

 Table of contents